 Additional Genealogy Giants Website Resources

 - Do your DNA at Ancestry!
-More than 7 million have tested there.
-To help get the most out of your testing experience, purchase the inexpensive 2nd edition of the AncestryDNA quick reference guide by Diahan Southard, available in print or as a digital download.
+Then maximize your results by purchasing the inexpensive 2nd edition of the AncestryDNA quick reference guide by Diahan Southard, available in print or as a digital download.

-- The Unofficial Guide to Ancestry.com by Nancy Hendrickson (updated in 2016).
+- The Unofficial Guide to Ancestry.com by Nancy Hendrickson.

 - The Unofficial Guide to FamilySearch.org by Dana McCullough.